 1. Be considerate of others by respecting the community vibe and ordinances for social distancing and mask wearing.

 Times are tough.
-Work and other essential travel keeps the 395 busy with traffic but when you gotta 'go,' where do you go in the Covid-19 era?
+When you gotta 'go,' where do you go in the Covid-19 era?

 I'll admit that as a mom of 4 boys, I've had to stop the car *many* times to let them do what all boys (that I've raised, anyway) love to do -- pee behind a bush.
 We've been forced to do this more recently, when we were unable to find a developed bathroom because of Covid closures.